Time-Correlated Single Photon Counting

 Time-correlated single photon counting (TCSPC) is a widely used technique for the time-resolved measurement of fluorescence.
 The particularly high time resolution that is achieved today is a special feature of this technology.
-In other areas, too, this method achieves the technically feasible state of the art - e.g. individual photons are recognized.
+This method achieves the technically feasible state of the art in many aspects - e.g. individual photons are recognized.
 This measurement method is used as an essential part of imaging techniques such as FLIM (fluorescence lifetime microscopy).
 Time-Correlated Single Photon Counting is a particularly non-invasive measurement technique because the light pulses required for sample excitation have low energy.
 The aforementioned single-photon detection also contributes here.

 In detail, TCSPC is based on the detection of the arrival times of the photons on a detector.
 The time of emission of the laser pulse is usually taken as the reference signal, which thus reflects the time of excitation of the sample.
 The sample is excited with the laser pulse at a high repetition rate.
 The high repetition rate is of great advantage in order to obtain a statistically significant course of the de-excitation behavior of the sample (in the shortest possible time) from the single-photon measurement.
 Fluctuations in the source intensity and the resulting measurement errors are also compensated for by the enormous frequency of measurements.
 To measure the photon emission times, TDC systems are used on the one hand and fast ADCs in the Gsps/s range on the other.

-The laser pulses themselves are usually shorter than 0.1 ns and are directed onto the sample via a neutral density filter.
-The filter suppresses stray light that could be falsely detected by the detector and attenuates the excitation pulse accordingly.
-If a photon is emitted from the sample within a pulse cycle and hits the detector, this triggers the stop signal for this time measurement.
+The laser pulses are typically shorter than 0.1 ns and are directed onto the sample via a neutral density filter.
+The filter suppresses stray light that could falsely trigger the detector and attenuates the excitation pulse accordingly.
+If a photon is emitted from the sample within a pulse cycle and hits the detector, this triggers the stop signal of the time measurement.

-In front of the detector, there is a so-called cutoff filter, i.e. a “long pass filter”, which limits the measurement to the relevant spectral range.
-In some measurement setups, the light emitted by the sample molecule is also passed through a monochromator in order to carry out a wavelength-selective measurement.
+In front of the detector, the so-called cutoff filter, which limits the measurement to the relevant spectral range.
+In some measurement setups, the light emitted by the sample molecule passes in addition to a monochromator in order to provide information on the emitted wavelength.

-The synchronization of the measurement signals and their digitization is implemented with the help of fast, high-precision data acquisition technology, which delivers histograms for the recorded time data as a result - this is the core competence of cronologic.
+The synchronization of the measurement signals and their digitization is implemented with the help of fast, high-precision data acquisition technology, which yields histograms of the recorded timing data in the end- this is the core competence of cronologic.

 The following photon detectors are used for TCSPC measurements: